 The giant of the lilyturfs with dark green leaves reaching nearly 1 m long.
-It is a lovely accent plant for deep shade, in pots and near the swimming pool.
+It is a lovely accent plant for deep shade, to grow in pots, to grace pool gardens, or to use as a low, relaxed border or hedge.
 Lilac flowers are hidden in the foliage from spring to autumn, but like all plants in this group they are not grown for their flowers, but their foliage.
 Space them about 70 cm apart if they are being planted in large groups as ground covers.
 They are an excellent replacement for lawns, are low maintenance, disease and pest free although they need a bit of water now and again.

 Liriope muscari ‘Silver Ribbon’